Dick Thornburgh: 1991 Senate bid

 Thornburgh resigned as attorney general in 1991 to run for the U.S. Senate seat left vacant when Senator John Heinz was killed in a plane crash; major-party candidates were chosen by the party committees because it was too late for a primary.
 There was widespread speculation that Thornburgh had struck a deal with Democratic Pennsylvania Congressman and House Majority Whip William H. Gray.
 Gray had been the subject of an investigation into alleged campaign finance irregularities and a grand jury investigation into his church's financial affairs.
 It was reported that Gray would not run in the special election, and in return Thornburgh would drop the investigation of him.
 Gray did not run in the election, and in fact resigned from Congress two months prior to it, in order to take a job as president and CEO of the United Negro College Fund.
 Thornburgh was widely expected to win the seat; however, he lost by 338,774 votes to Democrat Harris Wofford, who had been the interim appointee to that seat.
 Wofford's victory was widely considered a major upset.

 Later political life

 In 1993, Thornburgh's campaign committee was sued in federal court for unpaid campaign debt by Karl Rove, who won the case and collected $180,000 from the Thornburgh committee.

 Thornburgh served a one-year appointment as Under-Secretary General at the United Nations (1992–1993) at the personal request of President Bush.
-This top management position at the UN put Thornburgh in charge of personnel, budget, and finance matters.
+This position put Thornburgh in charge of personnel, budget, and finance matters.
 His Report to the Secretary-General of the United Nations was widely praised.
 It pertained to reform, restructuring, and streamlining efforts designed to make the United Nations peacekeeping, humanitarian and development programs more efficient and cost-effective.